Functional instrumental variable regression with an application to estimating the impact of immigration on native wages: Numerical Studies

+In this section, we use our estimation methods to investigate the effect of immigrant inflows on the labor market outcomes of workers with heterogeneous skills, which has received due attention from both researchers and policymakers, see, e.g., \cite{Card2009}, \cite*{borjas2011}, \cite{Ottaviano2011}, and \cite{Glitz2012}.
+To begin with, we use national level data and generalize a widely used empirical model by viewing the variables of interest as functions depending on a measure of relative communication skill provision.
+Our measure of relative communication skill provision is similar to \citepos{Peri2009} measure of occupation-specific relative provision of communication versus manual skills.
+The number of distinct skill levels, denoted $s_j$, is 223, and, by construction, each occupation is uniquely identified by the skill score $s_j\in[0,1]$.
+Its formal definition is provided in the Supplementary Material.

 We merge the percentile scores of relative communication skill provision to individuals in the monthly CPS data running from January 1996 to December 2019.
 The CPS data, which can be downloaded from the Integrated Public Use Microdata Series (IPUMS) , provide information on various characteristics of individuals: hourly wage, citizenship status, age, employment status, and occupation.
 We focus on individuals who (i) are aged between 18 and 64 years, (ii) are not self-employed, and (iii) have positive income.
 Immigrants are defined by those who are not a citizen or are a naturalized citizen.
-The skill-dependent labor supply of immigrants ($\ell^\circ_{it}(s_j)$) and that of natives ($\ell^\circ_{nt}(s_j)$) are computed by the total hours of work per week (weighted by the variable WTFINL in the CPS) provided by the foreign- and native-born workers for each $s_j$.
-The skill-dependent native wage is computed by weighted (using the variable EARNWT in the CPS) averaging weekly wages of native workers\footnote{The weekly wage of a native worker is computed as $(\text{hourly wage})\times (\text{usual hours of work})$, and the variables required to compute this quantity are also available in the CPS.} in the occupation corresponding to $s_j$, and its logged value ($w_t^\circ(s_j)$) is used for the analysis.
+The skill-dependent labor supply of immigrants ($\ell^\circ_{it}(s_j)$) and that of natives ($\ell^\circ_{nt}(s_j)$) are computed by the total hours of work per week (weighted by the variable WTFINL) provided by the foreign- and native-born workers for each $s_j$.
+The skill-dependent native wage is computed by weighted averaging weekly wages of native workers\footnote{The weekly wage of a native worker is computed as $(\text{hourly wage})\times (\text{usual hours of work})$, and the variables required to compute this quantity are also available in the CPS.
+We use the variable EARNWT as a weight.} in the occupation corresponding to $s_j$, and its logged value ($w_t^\circ(s_j)$) is used for the analysis.